-e want to involve you in all the decisions that affect your lives.
+We want to involve you in all the decisions that affect your lives.
 We also welcome the involvement of anyone else with an interest in the town, whether as potential investors, service providers, regulatory agencies or visitors.

-That's why we welcome this Statement of Community Involvement (SCI), prepared by our Planning Services Team and adopted by the Council.
+That's why we welcome this Statement of Community Involvement (SCI), prepared by our Planning Policy team.
 It explains how and when you can take part in planning in Darlington, whether it be helping to shape new planning policy documents or having a say on planning applications.
-If you are planning a 'significant' development, we have set out our new guidelines as to what we expect you to do to involve local people and other organisations in developing your plans, before sending us your planning application.
+If you are planning a 'significant' development, we have set out our guidelines as to what we expect you to do to involve local people and other organisations in developing your plans, before sending us your planning application.

 We are delighted that Darlington Partnership is working closely with the team.
-Effective partnerships with the local community and agencies which deliver services are at the heart of well-designed and appropriate local development and land use.
+Effective partnerships with the local community and agencies that deliver services are at the heart of well-designed and appropriate local development and land use.